trevor-h/table-salt-cli/README.md

 ```
 Use one of the example configurations found in 'configuration_examples' directory to help illustrate the configuration better.

-**Security Note: The current sudo implementation is for testing ptys directly piping the password into sudo.
-This would show your user password in the running command for its duration.
-An update will be posted in the next revision that simulates a keyboard interactive sudo authentication alleviating any security concern.**

 # Other Plans

 A few more features are planned currently including: